-As of February 8, 2016, UMA offers the laptop program to all new, first-time enrolling online students into an associate degree program.
-The laptop program is not applicable to UMA diploma program graduates who are reenrolling into a degree program or any student who previously withdrew or was dismissed from any UMA diploma or associate degree program.
+As of February 8, 2016, UMA offers the laptop program to all new, first-time enrolling online students into an associate program.
+The laptop program is not applicable to UMA diploma program graduates who are re-enrolling into an associate degree program or any student who previously withdrew or was dismissed from any UMA diploma or associate degree program.